openshift/enhancements/enhancements/arbiter-clusters.md

    compact cluster, do we want to support changing ControlPlaneTopology field after the fact?

+2. Do we need to modify OLM to filter out deployments based on topology information?

 ## Test Plan

 - We will create a CI lane to validate install and fail over scenarios such as